reactplay/docs/README.md

 Is that all?
 Nope.
 You can also create your projects and share them with the world.
 The best part is that the ReactJS experts will review your project code before it gets part of the ReactPlay app.
 Isn't that a pure WIN-WIN?

+This repository serves a documentation for ReactPlay.
+It includes information on how to perform various activities on the platform.

 ## How to contribute to this repo?

 You can contribute to this repo in several ways: